Variable Window

 You can move the columns of the variable window by dragging the header with the mouse.
 You can also change the width of these columns.

-To edit a variable name, select the appropriate option from the context menu, either by right-clicking on the variable name or by double-clicking on the variable name: For more information on allowed variable names, see the article Variables. |
+To edit the variable name, select the appropriate option from the context menu called by right-clicking on the variable name, or by double-clicking on its name: For more information about allowed variable names, see the article Variables. |

 You can copy the name or value of a variable by clicking on the name and selecting the Copy function in the context menu.

-The button restarts the Engee kernel.
+Button restarts the Engee kernel.
 The restart process will take some time and is useful in cases of system overload.

 |

-The value of a variable with the Vector or Matrix data type can be changed in the Vector and Matrix Editor in the Variables window.
+The value of a variable with the data type Vector or Matrix can be changed in the Vector and matrix editor in the variables window.

-Adding a string of text to a matrix cell will change its data type to Any, allowing the variable to contain values of any type.
-You can modify the matrix at any time in the Vector and Matrix Editor. |
+Adding a line with text to a matrix cell will change its data type to Any, which will allow the variable to contain values of any type.
+You can change the matrix at any time in the Vector and matrix editor. |